Canon M10 vs T6s

 It is notable that the T6s has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The M10 does not feature such a mic input.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M10 and the Canon T6s?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS M10: